-The Fund initially recognises financial assets at fair value through profit or loss (FVTPL) on the trade date, which is the date on which the Fund becomes a party to the contractual provisions of the instrument.
+The Fund initially recognises financial assets at FVTPL on the trade date, which is the date on which the Fund becomes a party to the contractual provisions of the instrument.
 Other financial assets and financial liabilities are recognised on the date on which they are originated.